Out of That Truck: Live performances

 Underwood performed the song live at the Grand Ole Opry on May 15, 2023 and on June 6, 2023.
 She also performed the song on the Today show on September 14, 2023.
 She included the song during a return to Good Morning America on August 2, 2024.

 Personnel

-Credits adapted from the liner notes of the deluxe edition of Denim & Rhinestones.
+Credits were adapted from the liner notes of the deluxe edition of Denim & Rhinestones.